r0mymendez/schemaspy-snowflake/README.md

 ![snowflake account](img/account.png)

-## Build and run the Docker Compose environment
+## 🐙 Build and run the Docker Compose environment
-This command will build the Docker images and start the containers.
+This command will build the Docker image and start the container.

 ```bash
 docker-compose -f docker-compose-snowflake.yaml up